blueboxgroup/octavia/doc/virtual-appliance-api.md

 OK
 ```
 * **Implied actions:**
-    * Add IPs, iptables accounting rules, etc. to this server if they're not
+    * Add IPs, iptables accounting rules, etc. to this appliance if they're
-      already present.
+      not already present.
     * Start or restart stunnel and haproxy listeners.
 * **Notes:** Since we don't have a way to do a non-disruptive syntax check on
 the stunnel configuration file, at the present time we are required to